 We’re excited to announce today that media technology giant Aol is working with Wibbitz to power automated video creation for its portfolio of brands, expanding on our existing video syndication relationship.

-The Wibbitz Newsroom is our in-house editorial team that creates daily Top Story news videos using our text-to-video Control Room platform.
-In this guest post, our Newsroom’s Tamara Benzaquen guides us through the process of choosing the best type of video format for each news story.
+Wibbitz's in-house editorial team creates daily Top Story news videos using our text-to-video Control Room platform.
+In her guest post, Wibbitz Editor Tamara guides us through her process of choosing the best type of video for each news story.

 Each new technology introduced into the media & publishing technology as of late has presented publishers with exciting new ways to distribute their content, and many publishers are scrambling to adapt to each new medium in fear of being left in the dust.
 Of course, investing in new solutions for content distribution is the first step for survival in the current digital media landscape.
 But in order to squeeze the most value out of these investments, publishers must also understand how each new technology is perceived in the minds of consumers - and which types of audiences actually plan on using them - as a way to get the news.